315-317 Beacon are located on the south side of Beacon, between Exeter and Fairfield, with 313 Beacon to the east and 319 Beacon to the west.

-By the 1884-1885 winter season, it was the home of George H. Brooks and his wife, Sarah T. (Smith) Brooks.
-Their son and daughter-in-law, George C. and Carrie L. (Story) Brooks lived with them.
+On August 29, 1884, 317 Beacon was purchased from Anna Gibbs by George H. Brooks.
+He and his wife, Sarah T. (Smith) Brooks, made it their home.
+Their son and daughter-in-law, George Chelson Brooks and Carrie L. (Story) Brooks lived with them.

 George H. Brooks was a real estate investor, having formerly been a retail clothing merchant in Boston and then a wholesale liquor dealer in Cincinnati.
 George C. Brooks was a banker and stockbroker.

-The Brooks lived at 317 Beacon while the Hotel Royal apartments were being built for George H. Brooks at 295-297 Beacon.
+The Brookses lived at 317 Beacon while the Hotel Royal apartments were being built for George H. Brooks at 295-297 Beacon.
 They moved there when the building was completed.

-By the 1885-1886 winter season, 317 Beacon was the home of William Browne Kehew and his wife, Mary Morton (Kimball) Kehew.
+On July 2, 1885, 317 Beacon was purchased from George H. Brooks by Mary Morton (Kimball) Kehew, the wife of William Browne Kehew.
 They previously had lived at 262 Beacon.

 William Kehew was an oil merchant.
 Mary (Kimball) Kehew was active in numerous progressive causes in Boston.
 She was the first president of the Women’s Trade Union League, formed in 1903, and served as President of the Women’s Educational and Industrial Union from 1892 to 1913.

-Mary Kehew’s sisters, Susan Day Kimball and Hannah Parker Kimball, lived with them from about 1903.
-They previously had lived at 325 Commonwealth with their mother, Susan Tillinghast (Morton) Kimball, the widow of Moses Day Kimball, until shortly after Mrs. Kimball’s death in March of 1900.
-Hannah Parker Kimball was a poet and active with her sister in the Women’s Trade Union League.
+Susan Day Kimball moved to 315-317 Beacon, joining the Kehews.
+Hannah Parker Kimball, another sister, moved with her, Susan Day Kimball and Hannah Parker Kimball previously had lived at 325 Commonwealth with their mother, Susan Tillinghast (Morton) Kimball, the widow of Moses Day Kimball, until shortly after Mrs. Kimball’s death in March of 1900.
+Hannah Parker Kimball was a poet and active with Mary Kehew in the Women’s Trade Union League.